 AI can answer many beginner support questions, so A+ study needs to prove more than memorization.
 The useful A+ learner in 2026 can use AI for practice, but also verify commands, explain the fix, document the evidence, and know when to escalate.

-RoleMath's AI panels use Anthropic Economic Index context as workflow evidence only.
-Help Desk Technician and IT Support Specialist use 34.38% augmentation-labeled and 65.62% automation-labeled Claude usage context.
-IT Security Operations Specialist uses 23.9% augmentation-labeled and 76.1% automation-labeled context.
-AI Specialist uses 52.57% augmentation-labeled and 47.43% automation-labeled context.
+RoleMath's AI-usage context use Anthropic Economic Index context as workflow evidence only.
+Help Desk Technician and IT Support Specialist use roughly 34% augmentation-style and 66% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) context.
+IT Security Operations Specialist uses roughly 24% augmentation-style and 76% automation-style usage context.
+AI Specialist uses roughly 53% augmentation-style and 47% automation-style usage context.
 These numbers describe observed Claude usage patterns, not employment demand, job loss, credential value, or a personal score.

 For A+, that means the study plan should include verification habits: reproduce the issue, check the OS or network state, document what changed, explain why the fix worked, and avoid pasting sensitive user data into tools.
 AI can critique your ticket note, but it cannot replace support judgment.